ommfinance/omm-documentation/docs/reference/liquid-staking-pivot.md

 bOMM holders determine which validators earn a share of the sICX fee, so Omm has the potential to become a launchpad for the ICON ecosystem.

-If bOMM holders want more economic incentives for themselves, they can vote for validators who share their ICX rewards.
-If they want a specific project to succeed because they hold or earn that project’s tokens, they can vote for the validators who work on it.
+If bOMM holders want a specific project to succeed because they hold or earn that project’s tokens, they can vote for the validators who work on it.
 And if they feel that the ICON ecosystem is lacking in certain areas, like marketing or design, they can vote for validators who offer those services.

 Alongside the CPS, Omm will help ICON participants earn additional revenue, which they can use to improve and expand the ICON ecosystem — something that benefits all ICX holders.